kaist-cs101/kaist-cs101.github.io/documents/main.md

 - Your attendance will be checked when you join the live Zoom lecture on the lecture day or finish watching the KOOC lecture by 12:30pm on the lecture day.

 #### [Online and Offline Lab Sessions]
-- You can join lab sessions online or offline (at E11 Creative Learning building 창의학습관)
+- You can join lab sessions online only.
 - At the beginning of each lab session, students need to login to the Elice system and watch the pre-recorded lab lecture.
 - Then, the students should do the programming practice online with the TAs.
 Please follows the instructions that will be given at the first lab lecture.
-- Before March 2nd, please check the detail instructions that are posted on the bulletin board at the KLMS site to enroll for the Elice system [KAIST CS101 @ Elice (2022 Spring)](https://kaist.elice.io/courses/20213).
+- Before March 8th, please check the detail instructions that are posted on the bulletin board at the KLMS site to enroll for the Elice system [KAIST CS101 @ Elice (2022 Spring)](https://kaist.elice.io/courses/20213).
 - Once you login in to the Elice system, please check the announce board regularly to get information about the course.